C8620/C8620/README.md

 You may find my email address on the information section, and you can [see all my projects here](https://c86.ac.cn/project/).
 I sometimes also write blogs focusing on discussions of topics that I feel somewhat confident in writing, and you can [find them here](https://c86.ac.cn/blog/).

 My primary language is C and C++, but I am also willing to use a wide range of other languages to accomplish the goals.
-Due to a lot of constraints, may of my public repos are coded using PHP, but I still like using C the most.
+Due to a lot of constraints, many of my *public* repos are coded using PHP, but I still like using C the most anc is the go-to language for problem solving.

-Actively looking for 2024 summer internship.
-Will be sending out CV and cover letters starting from late June 2023.
+Actively looking for 2024 summer internship, and sending out CV and cover letters over the summer break.

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=C86-moe"/>